Doolittle Raid

 On the ground, the raid killed around 50 people and injured 400.
-Damage to Japanese military and industrial targets was minimal, but the raid had major psychological effects.
+The physical damage was minimal, but the raid had major psychological effects.
 In the United States, it raised morale.
 In Japan, it raised fear and doubt about the ability of military leaders to defend the home islands, but the bombing and strafing of civilians created a desire for retribution—this was exploited for propaganda purposes.
-The raid also pushed forward Admiral Isoroku Yamamoto's plans to attack Midway Island in the Central Pacific—an attack that turned into a decisive defeat of the Imperial Japanese Navy (IJN) by the US Navy in the Battle of Midway.
-The consequences of the Doolittle Raid were most severely felt in China: in reprisal for the raid, the Japanese launched the Zhejiang-Jiangxi campaign, killing 250,000 civilians and 70,000 soldiers.
+The raid also pushed forward Admiral Isoroku Yamamoto's plans to attack Midway Island in the Central Pacific—an attack that turned into a decisive defeat of the Imperial Japanese Navy (IJN) by the US Navy in the Battle of Midway in June 1942.
+The consequences of the Doolittle Raid were most severely felt in China: in reprisal for the raid, the Japanese launched the Zhejiang-Jiangxi campaign.

 Of the 16 crews involved, 14 returned to the United States or reached the safety of American forces, though one man was killed while bailing out.
 Eight men were captured by Japanese forces in eastern China (the other two crew members having drowned in the sea), and three of them were later executed.
 All but one of the 16 B-25s were destroyed in crashes, while one of the planes landed at Vladivostok in the Soviet Union.

 Because the Soviet Union was not officially at war with Japan, it was required, under international law, to intern the crew for the duration of the war.
 The crew's B-25 was also confiscated.
 However, within a year, the crew was secretly allowed to leave the Soviet Union, under the guise of an escape—they returned to the United States or to American units elsewhere by way of Allied-occupied Iran and North Africa.

 Doolittle initially believed that he would be court-martialed for missing his primary targets.
 Instead, he received the Medal of Honor and was promoted two ranks to brigadier general.